Binder

 # Set the title and subject keywords for the aggregation

-agg.metadata.title = "A CSV Data File Single File Aggregation"
+agg.metadata.title = 'A Single File Aggregation'

-agg.metadata.subjects = ['CSV','Aggregation', 'Single File','Data']
+agg.metadata.subjects = ['Aggregation', 'Single File', 'Text']

 # Print the title and keywords for the aggregation